voronianski/ngKookies/README.md

 # ngKookies

-> More powerful provider to deal with cookies in Angular.js applications (https://github.com/angular/angular.js/issues/950).
+> More powerful provider to deal with cookies in Angular.js applications, replacer for default [`$cookieStore`](https://github.com/angular/angular.js/issues/950).

 ## Install